Hastings Shipwreck Museum and Fisherman’s Museum

 Another one of Hastings’ favourite tourist hot-spots is the Fishermen’s museum.
 The Hastings Fishermen’s Museum is a way for the area to preserve its fishing past, and gives visitors the chance to see how the industry evolved in the region.

 Open in 1956, the museum was started in the old Fishermen’s Church.
 For 60 years, the Fishermen’s Museum has been one of Hastings’ most popular tourist sites.
-A reported 140,000-plus guests visit the museum each year, educating themselves on the town’s amazing fishing past.
+Reported 140,000-plus guests visit the museum each year, educating themselves on the town’s amazing fishing past.

 The Fishermen’s Museum, built in the Gothic-revival style, is now a grade II listed building.
-However, it isn’t just its architecture significance that makes it a key part of the Hastings community.
-It is the stories it hold within its walls that make it so special.
+However, it isn’t just its architectural significance that makes it a key part of the Hastings community.
+It is the stories it held within its walls that make it so special.

-Inside the Fishermen’s Museum visitors can find models of boats and ships, old photographs, paintings, nets, ropes and a plethora of ancient fishing artefacts.
+Inside the Fishermen’s Museum, visitors can find models of boats and ships, old photographs, paintings, nets, ropes and a plethora of ancient fishing artifacts.

 Self Catering Apartments – We are just a 10 minute walk from the Old Town